Skip to Content

 • Purchase or lease of new, near-zero or zero-emission on-road heavy-duty vehicles or non-road equipment.

-Note: If you are looking to replace or repower a locomotive, marine vessel, or non-road equipment not listed in the grant tables below, the Emissions Reduction Incentive Grant Program (ERIG) may be the program for you.
+Note: If you are looking to replace or repower a locomotive, marine vessel, or non-road equipment not listed in the lookup tool or grant tables below, the Emissions Reduction Incentive Grant Program (ERIG) may be the program for you.

 Refueling Infrastructure Option